-- The thermostat received a payment for the initial install and was installed after October 1, 2019. - The thermostat is eligible for up to four verification payments within two years of the initial install. - A verification payment can be claimed in same year as the initial install, provided verification takes place at least three months after the initial install. - The thermostat is programmed to meet the initial install programming requirements as described above under Initial Install Postconditions. - The thermostat is eligible for a verification payment twice within one calendar year.
-Verification may not be less than three months apart. - Verification must occur in different seasons (e.g., one in summer and one in winter, or one in fall and one in spring).
+The thermostat received a payment for the initial install and was installed after October 1, 2019.

+The thermostat is eligible for up to four verification payments within two years of the initial install.

+A verification payment can be claimed in same year as the initial install, provided verification takes place at least three months after the initial install.

+The thermostat is programmed to meet the initial install programming requirements as described above under Initial Install Post-conditions.

+The thermostat is eligible for a verification payment twice within one calendar year.
 Verification may not be less than three months apart.

+Verification must occur in different seasons (e.g., one in summer and one in winter, or one in fall and one in spring).
+Verification may not be less than three months apart.
 Verification is not required to be conducted at regular intervals.
 The thermostat is eligible for a verification payment even if there has been a gap in verification activities.
 There is no restriction on who can complete verification.

-If a connected thermostat product meets the product definition listed in the Basis for Energy Savings, but is not on the QPL, please use the COTR Request and Acknowledgment Procedure for approval to use the product.
+If a connected thermostat product meets the product definition listed in the Basis for Energy Savings, but is not on the QPL, use the CAS Request and Acknowledgment Procedure for approval to use the product.

-DOCUMENTATION DESCRIPTION RETENTION/SUBMITTAL LOCATIONS BPA ENERGY EFFICIENCY TRACKING SYSTEM CUSTOMER FILE Initial Install End-user identifying information including unique site ID and address.
-X X Equipment or contractor invoice showing: • Equipment order or purchase date • Installed cost X Manufacturer, model, and installed cost X Verification End-user identifying information including unique site ID and address.
-X X If completed by contractor, provide contractor invoice showing: Service date Installed cost X Manufacturer, model, installed cost X
+Documentation Description Retention/Submittal Locations BPA ENERGY EFFICIENCY TRACKING SYSTEM Customer File Initial Install End-user identifying information including unique site ID and address.
+X Х Equipment or contractor invoice showing:Equipment order or purchase dateInstalled cost X Manufacturer, model, and installed cost х Verification End-user identifying information including unique site ID and address.
+X X Equipment or contractor invoice showing: Service date Installed cost × Manufacturer, model, installed cost ×

-MEASURE CATEGORY PAYMENT PER CONNECTED THERMOS

-Connected Thermostat - Initial Install \$150

-Connected Thermostat - Verification \$50
+Measure category PAYMENT PER CONNECTED THERMOSTAT Connected Thermostat (Electric Heat) - Initial Install \$ 150 300 Connected Thermostat (Gas Heat) - Initial Install \$150 Connected Thermostat - Verification \$50

-A low-income payment is available for installations in shared common areas only of income qualifying multifamily buildings.
-Please see Section 11.9 Low-Income Energy Efficiency Measures for available payment and income qualification guidelines.
+An low-income income qualified payment is available for installations in shared common areas only of income qualifying multifamily buildings.
+See Section 11.9 Low-Income Income Qualified Energy Efficiency Measures for available payment and income qualification guidelines.